Asset management with an ESG mandate: Introduction

-Empirically, for the US stock market, we do confirm that an ESG mandate leads to a mean-variance gain for a positive over-performance target thanks to the fact that there exists a negative relation between expected returns and ESG scores.
-The return-ESG score trade-off renders a binding ESG mandate but this is not detrimental in a mean-variance setting, actually a mean-variance improvement is observed if the return over-performance target is between $0$ and $4.56\%$.
-For this range of values, an ESG mandate mitigates the inefficiencies associated with minimizing TEV.
-Instead, for a higher return target, the return-ESG trade-off leads to a less efficient portfolio.

-As far as the equilibrium analysis is concerned, we expand the framework provided in \cite{BREN}, see \cite{BREN-LI, GOM} for empirical insights.
-If asset managers maximize the mean-TEV utility with an ESG mandate and face mean-variance agents in the market, then a negative ESG premium (lower returns associated to higher ESG scores) arises in equilibrium if the ESG constraint for the asset manager is binding for a positive over-performance target.
-Empirically we provide positive evidence on this insight.
-This result adds to the literature on the presence of a ESG premium in stock markets, see e.g. \cite{AVRAM, BOLT, CORN, LIOUI,PEDER}.
-The analysis provides an equilibrium model yielding a negative ESG premium, the rationale being the price pressure on stocks with high ESG score and low variance because institutional investors manage their assets according to an ESG mandate.
+To test empirically the presence of a negative ESG premium, we expand the framework provided in \cite{BREN}, see \cite{BREN-LI, GOM} for empirical insights.
+We consider mean-variance retail investors and asset managers maximizing the mean-TEV utility with an ESG mandate.
+A negative ESG premium (lower returns associated to higher ESG scores) arises in equilibrium if the ESG constraint for the asset managers is binding for a positive over-performance target.
+At the root of the result there is a rebalancing/demand channel rather than an ESG risk factor: the ESG constraint inflates the demand by institutional investors for ESG virtuous stocks.
+Empirically, analyzing the US stock market, we provide positive evidence on this insight.
+This result adds to the literature on the presence of an ESG premium in financial markets, see e.g. \cite{ALESSI, AVRAM, BOLT, CORN,GORG,huynh2021climate, LIOUI,PEDER,PO,ZERBIB}.
+We are also able to verify that an ESG mandate leads to a mean-variance gain for a positive over-performance target, actually a mean-variance improvement is observed if the return over-performance target is between $0$ and $4.56\%$.

-The two pieces of our analysis sustain each other: provided that a negative relation between expected returns and ESG scores holds true, the ESG mandate is binding for institutional investors; in equilibrium with institutional investors dealing with a binding ESG mandate and retail investors, market returns are characterized by a negative ESG premium in equilibrium confirming the hypothesis.
+The mean-variance improvement of portfolios obtained minimizing the TEV with an ESG mandate complements the analysis in \cite{LIND} where it is shown that ESG investing does not entail performance costs.
+The main insight of our analysis is that an ESG mandate does not compromise the fiduciary duties of asset managers.
+A point made empirically in other papers, see \cite{ANDER,BLITZ,BOLT2,SCH}, the main novelty of ours is that we prove it analytically.

 The rest of the paper is organized as follows.
 In Section \ref{FRO}, we construct the TEV portfolio frontier with an ESG mandate.
 In Section \ref{PortAnalis}, we study the portfolio composition of the frontier.
 In Section \ref{MARK}, we address the market equilibrium analysis.
 In Section \ref{EMP}, we provide the empirical analysis.
-In Section \ref{EXT}, we consider some extensions of the model with heterogeneous ESG mandates.
+In Section \ref{EXT}, we extend the model also considering an ESG over-performance target.
 Section \ref{CONC} concludes.
+All proofs are in Appendix \ref{APP}.